syncfusion-content/blazor-docs/blazor/gantt-chart/columns.md

 ## Displaying the HTML element

-The HTML tags can be displayed in the Tree Grid header and content by enabling the [DisableHTMLEncode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttColumn.html#Syncfusion_Blazor_Gantt_GanttColumn_DisableHtmlEncode) property.
+The HTML tags are displayed in the Tree Grid header and content by enabling the [DisableHTMLEncode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttColumn.html#Syncfusion_Blazor_Gantt_GanttColumn_DisableHtmlEncode) property.

 ```cshtml
 @using Syncfusion.Blazor.Gantt